Joy-less/Gemsnake/README.md

 await Python.EvaluateAsync("print('running in the background')");
 ```

+## How to use
+1. Download `Gemsnake.dll`, `Newtonsoft.Json.dll`, `RubyEvaluator.exe`, and `PythonEvaluator.exe` from the latest release.
+2. If you want to rebuild the evaluator executables, download `Gemsnake.Evaluator.Build.Tools.zip` and run the build scripts.
+3. Move `Gemsnake.dll` and `Newtonsoft.Json.dll` into your project folder alongside your C# scripts.
+Move `RubyEvaluator.exe`, and `PythonEvaluator.exe` into your binary output folder.
+4. Right click your project in Visual Studio and click Add -> Project Reference.
+Click Browse and open the DLLs.
+Make sure they are checked and click OK.
+5. If you did it right, you can type `using Gemsnake;` in your program.

 ## Objectives
 - Gemsnake is designed as a replacement for IronRuby and IronPython, which have been long discontinued.
 - It's designed to help you run Ruby & Python code while creating an interface in C#.
+- It targets .NET 7.0.

 ## How it works
 - Gemsnake works by creating an executable ahead of time using [Ocran](https://github.com/Midscore-IO/ocran) and [PyInstaller](https://github.com/pyinstaller/pyinstaller) for Ruby and Python respectively.